betacraft/droidstalker/README.md

 #DroidStalker

 DroidStalker (codename) aims to be a complete Android application analytics tool when its under development.
-It tracks CPU consuption, Memory Usage, GC runs, Battery consumption, Network usage, Display rendering performance in realtime.
+It tracks CPU consuption, Memory Usage, GC runs, Battery consumption, Network usage, Display rendering performance in real time.

 ## Architecture